Lightstreamer/Lightstreamer-example-HelloWorld-adapter-java/README.md

 Let's see how to build a "Hello World" application with Lightstreamer.
 The client will be based on *HTML* and *JavaScript*, while the server-side Data Adapter will be based on *Java*.

+<!-- END DESCRIPTION lightstreamer-example-helloworld-adapter-java -->

+### Project Description
+The demo is based on two components: the HTML front-end (on the client side) of which fully details you can find at [Lightstreamer - "Hello World" Tutorial - HTML Client](https://github.com/Weswit/Lightstreamer-example-HelloWorld-client-javascript), and the Data Adapter (on the server side) detailed in this project.
 This project focuses on the server-side Adapter.

-<!-- END DESCRIPTION lightstreamer-example-helloworld-adapter-java -->

-### What Do We Want Our Application to Do?

 Let's keep the application very basic.
 We want to push the alternated strings "Hello" and "World", followed by the current timestamp, from the server to the browser.
 Yes, a very exciting application :-)

-### What Data Model Should We Use?
+#### Data Model

 In the Lightstreamer framework, you subscribe to *Items*.
 An item is made up of a number of fields whose values change over time.
 Here are some examples of possible items: